 Driftwood on Monmouth beach, 5 minutes from Cobb Cottage, or could it be a Diplodocus?

 Drive the Jurassic Coast road between West Bay and Weymouth for stunning views in both directions.

 A perfect place to relax, the Hive Beach cafe at Burton Bradstock, serving fabulous locally caught seafood.

 West Bay cliff shot, scene of some of the filming for Broadchurch.

-This is the view as you descend Cobb Road, the little gate is the access path to Cobb Cottage, the parking is just below, turn right into the car park and the allocated space is at the end on the righ
+This is the view as you descend Cobb Road.
+The little gate is the access path to Cobb Cottage and the parking is just below.
+Turn right into the car park and the allocated space is at the end on the right.

 The iconic Cobb with Golden Cap in the background, the highest point along the south coast at 191 metres.

 A cosy wood-burner for those snug evenings in.